-You are required to register your vehicle with BFG VLO within 45 days of arrival.
+You are required to register your vehicle with VLO within 45 days of arrival or import.

 You will need the following forms:

-BFG Form 60 - Application for a BFG Form 80 (Special Import Licence)
+Form 60 - Application for a Form 80 (Special Import Licence)

 Step 1: Application for a Special Import Licence

-Complete your Application for a Special Import Licence and submit to the Customs and Immigration Office:
+Complete your Application for a Special Import Licence and submit to your NSE

-Once processed by C&I, you will receive your Special Import Licence (BFG Form 80).
-You will require this alongside your Application for BFG Registration (BFG Form 20) to register your vehicle.
+Once processed by C&I, you will receive your Special Import Licence (Form 80).
+You will require this alongside your Application for VLO Registration (Form 20) to register your vehicle.

-If your vehicle is over three years old it will require a roadworthiness inspection.
+If your vehicle is over three years old it will require a TüV inspection.

-During the 45 day period following initial BFG registration, the vehicle owner must ensure that the vehicle has headlights and rear fog lamp(s) suitable for permanent driving in right hand traffic systems, and that a BFG Light Test is passed.
-LHD vehicles not previously registered in the UK are exempt from a BFG Light Test.
+During the 45 day period the vehicle owner must ensure that the vehicle has headlights and rear fog lamp(s) suitable for permanent driving in right hand traffic systems, and that a Light Test is passed.
+LHD vehicles not previously registered in the UK are exempt from a Light Test.

 Step 2: Vehicle Registration Application

-Your Vehicle Registration Application (BFG Form 20) must be submitted with the following documents:
+Your Vehicle Registration Application (Form 20) must be submitted with the following documents:

-- Insurance showing Chassis Number (UK- Green Card and Policy Schedule, German - Double White Card and Proof of Payment)
+- Insurance showing Chassis Number (UK- Green Card, or insurance policy and schedule.
+The address on the documents must show a German address, QTR or Unit.
+German - Double White Card and Proof of Payment)

 IMPORTANT: Ensure that all documents are in the applicants name and signed by the applicant (the vehicle owner)

-You may find that you are restricted to certain insurers for BFG registration purposes.
-This is because most German insurers are unwilling to insure BFG registered vehicles.
-Once they understand that the individual is not registering on the German ‘net’ but with BFG VLO, they usually refuse to sell us insurance.
-Most UK insurers won’t offer insurance to individuals permanently resident in another country, which is why we are limited to the few UK specialist military insurers who understand that individuals assigned to BFG are exactly that - permanently resident in Germany.
+You may find that you are restricted to certain insurers for VLO registration purposes.
+This is because most German insurers are unwilling to insure VLO registered vehicles.
+Once they understand that the individual is not registering on the German ‘net’ but with VLO, they usually refuse to sell us insurance.
+Most UK insurers won’t offer insurance to individuals permanently resident in another country, which is why we are limited to the few UK specialist military insurers who understand that individuals assigned to Germany are exactly that - permanently resident in Germany.

 It can be slightly more expensive to insure a vehicle here in Germany (though not necessarily) and LOA and COLA take this extra cost into consideration.

 Please remember, that if you change your insurer or renew a policy for whatever reason then you must inform the VLO.
 When you make any change to your insurance (or if you miss a payment) then your insurer writes to OC VLO to inform him.
-He is then legally obliged to suspend your BFG registration until such a time that you have demonstrated that you are adequately insured.
-This effectively means that you are driving your vehicle illegally as you are not registered with an authority and the OC is then obliged to send you and your Chain of Command a letter informing them that you are in breach of Standing Orders.
+He is then legally obliged to suspend your VLO registration until such a time that you have demonstrated that you are adequately insured.
+This effectively means that you are driving your vehicle illegally as you are not registered with an authority.

-Should your insurance be cancelled for any reason you will need to renew your BFG registration using a BFG 20a (available in VLO Licensing Forms).
-Please visit your Local Vehicle Licensing Office for further advice.
+Should your insurance be cancelled for any reason you will need to renew your VLO registration using a Form 20 (available in VLO Licensing Forms).
+Please visit your local NSE for further advice.

-Please keep the VLO informed via your Local Office.
-If you are in doubt as to whether the VLO know that you are adequately insured then please pop into your local VLO with your latest policy, or contact us at the numbers provided.
+Please keep the VLO informed via your NSE.
+If you are in doubt as to whether the VLO know that you are adequately insured then please contact us at the number provided.